briandrum/codes.forchagrin.com/_chapters/chapter-125-department-of-finance.md

 purchase of investments where all other factors considered by the Director of Finance are equal, placement shall be made with the designated eligible depository situated within the Municipality.
-The right is reserved to reject all bids or proposals or any bid if such is inconsistent with the Municipality’s investment objectives.
+The right is reserved to reject all bids or proposals or any bid if such is inconsistent with the Municipality's investment objectives.
 (Ord.1986-46.
 Passed 10-28-86.)